How Not To Get Sick On A Plane: A Guide To Avoiding Pathogens

 And there are behaviors that can substantially reduce your risk of catching anything.

 First, drink lots of water — especially on longer flights.
-In-flight air has low humidity, and it dries out the mucous membranes in the nose, making them less protective against infections, says Dr. Mark Gendreau, who specializes in aviation medicine at Lahey Medical Center in Peabody, Mass.
+In-flight air has low humidity, and it dries out the mucous membranes in the nose, making them less protective against infections, says Dr. Mark Gendreau, chief medical officer at Beverly Hospital.

 Second, keep your hands microbe-free.
-"When you look at most infectious diseases, the overwhelming majority are transmitted when you touch a contaminated surface," says Gendreau, "You grab the doorknob of the airplane bathroom, and then touch your eyes, nose or mouth."
+"When you look at most infectious diseases, the overwhelming majority are transmitted when you touch a contaminated surface," Gendreau says.
+"You grab the doorknob of the airplane bathroom and then touch your eyes, nose or mouth."

 "You always have to bring on board hand sanitizer," he says, that's at least 60% alcohol.
 "Before you eat or drink, sanitize your hands."